hkust-nlp/deita/README.md

 Welcome to Deita (**D**ata-**E**fficient **I**nstruction **T**uning for **A**lignment) Project!

-This is the **preview version** of Deita.
 We will continue to update, please stay tuned!

 ## What is Deita?